 Can International Students Stay in Hong Kong After Graduation?

-Apart from easy access to neighboring places, international perspectives, and world-class education, Hong Kong offers a vibrant multicultural scene and excellent opportunities for further education.
-Explore the universities mentioned above to find the most suitable institution and program to pursue.
+Along with access to nearby destinations, international perspectives, and higher education opportunities, Hong Kong offers a vibrant multicultural environment.
+Explore the universities mentioned above to find an institution and program that suit your goals.